❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Lost-wax process (= Wachsausschmelzverfahren)

 Casting is a craft that has been used for thousands of years and became possible with the development of brick kilns around 3000 BC.
-Various processes have developed since then, such as centrifugal casting, die casting, continuous casting, mould casting, to name a few.
+Since then, various processes have evolved, such as centrifugal casting, die casting, continuous casting, and mould casting, to name just a few.

 M